sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ### Actions

 The core functionality in [Marta](https://marta.sh/) is given as *action*, which can be realized as commands and can be triggered with shortcuts.
-There are enormous amounts of *actions* provided, and all of them can be arbitrarily combined to your favorite keybindings and triggered effortlessly.
+There are enormous amounts of *actions* provided, and all of them can be arbitrarily combined with your favorite keybindings and triggered effortlessly.

 ### Search Actions

-You might sometimes get lost when you are working with  [Marta](https://marta.sh/) since there are so many *actions* can be used, and you have many keybindings to each of them.
-But don't worry, there is a very nice feature provided natively in [Marta](https://marta.sh/) which helps you find any *action* in no time: that is the *Search Action*.
+You might sometimes get lost when you are working with [Marta](https://marta.sh/) since there are so many *actions* that can be used, and you have many keybindings to each of them.
+But don't worry, there is a very nice feature provided natively in [Marta](https://marta.sh/) that helps you find any *action* in no time: that is the *Search Action*.

-When you press `shift`+`cmd`+`p`, a search bar named *Search Action* will pop up, and you can search any *action* you want to use.
+When you press `shift`+`cmd`+`p`, a search bar named *Search Action* will pop up, and you can search for any *action* you want to use.
 For example, there is a built-in `Compress` *action* in [Marta](https://marta.sh/), but since I didn't compress files that often, hence I do not assign a keybinding to this.
 Do not panic if you suddenly want to compress some files!
 You can select files[^3] you want to zip and then press `shift`+`cmd`+`p`, search for `Compress` and use `enter` to trigger the action:

 [^3]: To select multiple files, you select them by using `shift`+`↑`/`↓` as expected.